 Some recent media reports have raised concerns that the state's new voter ID law could disenfranchise people who have legally changed their names.
 But election officials say protocols are in place for cases in which the name on a person's ID is not identical to his or her legal name.Full Story

 Much of the attention in this year's November elections has focused on Proposition 6, a water infrastructure initiative.
 But some are watching the mechanics of the election to find out how a newly implemented voter ID law affects voters.Full Story

-The Texas Department of Public Safety announced on Tuesday that 25 mobile locations will begin processing free election identification certificates on Oct.
+The Texas DPS announced on Tuesday that 25 mobile locations will begin processing free election identification certificates on Oct.
 1.Full Story

 On the eve of the first statewide election in which Texans will have to show photo IDs to vote, groups representing minority voters and officeholders sued to block the state’s new voter ID law.Full Story